BhoomikaRaval/Resume-Matcher/README.md

-This repositiory provides tool to automatic screening of Resume for provide Job-description
+This repositiory provides tool to automatic screening of Resume for provided Job-description